top of page

 Cesarean Section: When the Baby's Body Isn't Informed by Pelvic Passage

-birth is considered the first act of deep bodily structuring.
+In Manual Therapy, birth is considered the first act of deep bodily structuring.
 Passing through the maternal pelvis is not just a way to "exit" the uterus.
 It is a process of mechanical and neurological encoding.

 🔹 During a vaginal delivery, the baby's skull undergoes a series of physiological compressions and torsions as it comes into contact with the bony pelvis (sacrum, coccyx, ischial bones, pubis).